ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-extra.md

 ### 3a.
 Network visualisation

-An interactive visualisation of calls between objects in the package has been uploaded as a workflow artefact.
-To view it, click on results from the [latest 'pkgcheck' action](network.html), scroll to the bottom, and click on the 'visual-network' artefact.
+Click to see the [interactive network visualisation of calls between objects in package](network.html)

 ---